fshowalter/movielog-archive/reviews/dangerous-mission-1954.md

 :date: 2015-03-28
 :imdb_id: tt0046891
 :grade: D+
 :pull_quote: _Dangerous Mission_ isn’t a very good movie.
-But for some folks it will be worth a look.
+But for some folks it may be worth a look.
 Unfortunately, I must venture into spoiler territory to explain why.
 Consider this fair warning.
 ---
 _Dangerous Mission_ isn’t a very good movie.
 But for some folks it may be worth a look.
 Unfortunately, I must venture into spoiler territory to explain why.
 Consider this fair warning.